Kingxukai/linux/Documentation/kbuild/makefiles.rst

 =========================

-Just like host programs, Kbuild also supports building userspace executables for the target architecture (i.e. the same architecture as you are building the kernel for).
+Just like host programs, Kbuild also supports building userspace executables for the woke target architecture (i.e. the woke same architecture as you are building the kernel for).

 The syntax is quite similar.
 The difference is to use ``userprogs`` instead of